riosengineer/cloudflare-bicep-deploy/README.md

 > [!NOTE]
 > The `SecurityRule` resource maps to the Cloudflare [Security Rules](https://developers.cloudflare.com/security/rules/) API and supports the free plan feature set.
+> Specify the optional `reference` property when you need a custom Cloudflare identifier; the extension otherwise defaults it to the resource name on first deploy.

 For comprehensive usage examples, please refer to the [`Sample/`](Sample/) directory in this repository.